Azure/bicep-types-az/generated/network/microsoft.network/2017-10-01/types.md

 ## ApplicationGatewayConnectionDraining
 ### Properties
-* **drainTimeoutInSec**: int (Required): The number of seconds connection draining is active.
+* **drainTimeoutInSec**: int {minValue: 1, maxValue: 3600} (Required): The number of seconds connection draining is active.
 Acceptable values are from 1 second to 3600 seconds.
 * **enabled**: bool (Required): Whether connection draining is enabled or not.

 ## ApplicationGatewayFirewallDisabledRuleGroup